 Currency risk occurs where foreign assets or liabilities are not offset by corresponding balance sheet items of the same currency.
-A conservative strategy is pursued in VRCO where the Rules of Procedure allow VRCO to hedge foreign currency liabilities by investing in foreign currency deposits.
-The Asset Liability matching is performed quarterly by the finance team, following the update of the balance sheet.
-The majority of financial assets are maintained in Euro reflecting the matching insurance liabilities.
-The SCR capital requirement for foreign currency risk is NIL at 31 December 2017.
+The VRCO reinsurance program is a EUR program.
+Although whilst underlying payments to the fronting providers are made in Euros, the underlying claims will be paid in local currency and all movements in cash estimates due to exchange rate volatility will flow to VRCO.
+Therefore, VRCO provide for this in its SCR calculation by including provision for the underlying Non Euro amounts.
+The majority of financial assets are maintained in Euro reflecting the matching of insurance liabilities.
+The SCR capital requirement for foreign currency risk is €0.0m at 31 December 2021.

 Interest rate risk comprises of the anticipated losses and decrease of capital because of changes within the market interest rate level.
 A conservative strategy is pursued in VRCO which is aimed at guaranteeing the greatest possible security whilst ensuring secure liquidity of the business needs at all times.
-The Company is exposed to minimal interest rate risk.
+VRCO is exposed to minimal interest rate risk.

 The control of the interest change risks, which VRCO outsources, is carried out by the Treasury of VW Bank GmbH.
 The finance team assesses and reports the interest change risks of VRCO at least quarterly.
-VRCO has a zero Interest rate risk SCR capital requirement at 31 December 2017.
+VRCO has a zero Interest rate risk SCR capital requirement at 31 December 2021.